SFTtech/openage/doc/ideas/gameplay.md

   - Queen units with an somehow identical functionality, may also be added to the game

 Production
 ---------

- - let the last produced unit in a buidling be produced for an infinite time (as long as ressources and pop space are available) --> AOM-style
+ - let the last produced unit in a building be produced for an infinite time (as long as resources and pop space are available) --> AOM-style
  - same for farms (either reseed a certain number with a waiting line or an option "reseed forever" as long as ressources are available)
  - Mills can produce sheep, cows, turkeys, etc.